CherryElla/search-engine-for-books/README.md

 `$ git clone https://github.com/CherryElla/search-engine-for-books.git`

-2 - First `cd` into the client folder in your integrated terminal and install Apollo Client using the following command:

-`$ npm install @apollo/client`

-3 - Next `cd` into the server folder in your integrated terminal and install Apollo Server using the following command:

-`npm install @apollo/server`

-4 -  Finally `cd` into root and install the full dependency list using the following command:
+2 - `cd` into root and install the full dependency list using the following command:

 `$ npm install`